Iteo/theme_tailor/packages/theme_tailor/README.md

 }
 ```

-To see example implementation of nested theme, head out to: [example: nested_themes][example:nested_themes]
+To see an example implementation of a nested theme, head out to [example: nested_themes][example:nested_themes]

 ## Generate constant themes

-If following conditions are meet, constant themes will be generated:
+If the following conditions are met, constant themes will be generated:

 - All `List<T>` fields are `const`
 - List length matches theme count